 We offer employees an exceptional benefits package including health care, dental and vision; a generous retirement/pension plan, retiree health benefits, pre-tax savings plans, tuition reimbursement, educational incentives and many more perks.
 CSUMB employees may also take advantage of very affordable homes for rent and for purchase in our on-campus housing program.

-CSUMB Staff & Management Positions
+CSUMB Staff & Management Vacancies

 A 501(c)(3) public benefit corporation and an auxiliary of CSUMB